Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Unobstructedness is preserved by an unobstructed Lagrangian correspondence

-In this subsection we prove that when we change the bounding cochains $b_1$, $b_{12}$ by gauge equivalence the bounding cochain $b_{12}$ in Definition \ref{def612} changes by gauge equivalence.
+In this subsection, we prove that when we change the bounding cochains $b_1$, $b_{12}$ by gauge equivalences the bounding cochain $b_{2}$ in Definition~\ref{def612} changes by a gauge equivalence.
 Here we discuss only an algebraic part.
-Namely we fix tri-functor in Theorem \ref{trimain}.
-The independence of $b_2$ of the construction of the tri-functor in Theorem \ref{trimain} will be proved in Section \ref{sec:independence2}, Theorem \ref{thm1466}.
-The statement we prove is the next proposition. \begin{situ} Let $C_1$, $C_{12}$, $C_2$ be curved filtered $A_{\infty}$ algebras and Let $(D,\frak n)$ be a left $C_1$, $C_{12}$ and right $C_2$ tri-module.
-Let ${\bf 1} \in D$ be an element such that: \begin{enumerate} \item The map $C_2 \to D$ which sends $x$ to $\frak n_1({\bf 1};x)$ is an $\Lambda_{0}^{R}$ module isomorphism $C_2 \to D$. \item $\frak n_0({\bf 1}) \equiv 0 \mod \Lambda_+^{R}$. \end{enumerate} \end{situ} For bounding cochains $b_1$ and $b_{12}$ of $C_1$, $C_{12}$
+Namely, we fix the tri-module in Theorem~\ref{trimain}.
+The independence of $b_2$ of the construction of the tri-module in Theorem~\ref{trimain} will be proved in Section~\ref{sec:independence2}, Theorem~\ref{thm1466}.
+The statement we prove is the next proposition. \begin{situ} Let $C_1$, $C_{12}$, $C_2$ be curved filtered $A_{\infty}$ algebras and Let $(D,\mathfrak n)$ be a left $C_1$, $C_{12}$ and right $C_2$ tri-module.
+Let ${\bf 1} \in D$ be an element such that \begin{enumerate}\itemsep=0pt \item[(1)] The map $C_2 \to D$ which sends $x$ to $\mathfrak n_1({\bf 1};x)$ is an $\Lambda_{0}^{R}$ module isomorphism $C_2 \to D$. \item[(2)] $\mathfrak n_0({\bf 1}) \equiv 0 \mod \Lambda_+^{R}$. \end{enumerate}